unep-grid/mapx/readme.md

 ## MapX : change log

+- 1.5.9
+   - Improvement of road style : added more than 30 layers extracted and modified from style "lè Shine" (https://frama.link/leshine),
+   - Integrated simplified colors setting for roads, road border and building in style editor.
 - 1.5.8
-   - Solved #272 : the built date was wrong in the encrypted mail validation
+   - Solved #272 : the built date was wrong in the encrypted mail validation.
 - 1.5.7
-   - Add service worker to cache assets and tiles
+   - Add service worker to cache assets and tiles,
-   - Migrate language dict file to JSON, instead of csv, to be able to merge pull requests more easily
+   - Migrate language dict file to JSON, instead of csv, to be able to merge pull requests more easily,
-   - Minor changes
+   - Minor changes.
 - 1.5.6
-   - Updated version of R
+   - Updated version of R,
-   - Added api upload for geojson stored client side
+   - Added api upload for geojson stored client side,
-   - Minor changes
+   - Minor changes.
 - 1.5.5
-   - Added query parameter support to filter max role for view fetching : `?filterViewsByRoleMax=public` will show all public views only.
+   - Added query parameter support to filter max role for view fetching : `?filterViewsByRoleMax=public` will show all public views only,
-   - Added styling option for map labels :  outline color
+   - Added styling option for map labels :  outline color.
 - 1.5.4
   - Faster and more accurate view count without analyzing sequentially every project.
-It should counts shared views, external views, private views, public views and targeted views for every project of the current user
+It should counts shared views, external views, private views, public views and targeted views for every project of the current user.
 - 1.5.3
-  - Added a new sharing option : any view can be imported as external, non-modifiable view in a project where the user is at least a publisher.
+  - Added a new sharing option : any view can be imported as external, non-modifiable view in a project where the user is at least a publisher,
-  - Removed www/ files from git repo : those are built with webpack, not useful to have them around
+  - Removed www/ files from git repo : those are built with webpack, not useful to have them around.
 - 1.5.2
-  - Fixed story map view selection #255
+  - Fixed story map view selection #255,
   - Fixed raster legend size : let the user click to expand the image into a modal,
-  - Fixed legend label alignment.
+  - Fixed legend label alignment,
   - Fixed long abstract #253.
 - 1.5.1
   - Solved bug where user was not able to authenticate when uploading an image,